PKua007/rampack/doc/input-file.md

 )
 ```

-Monte Carlo move doing only rotation.
-If current step size is equal *current_step*, random rotation is constructed by
+Monte Carlo move performing only rotations of particles.
+If current step size is equal *current_step*, random rotation
-selecting a random rotation axis and performing the rotation around this axis with the rotation angle selected uniformly
+is constructed by selecting a random rotation axis and performing the rotation around this axis with the rotation angle
-from the interval [-*current_step*, *current_step*]. `step` is the initial value of *current_step*.
+selected uniformly from the interval [-*current_step*, *current_step*]. `step` is the initial value of *current_step*.

 ### Class `rototranslation`